-Spronk, D., Arns, M., & Fitzgerald, P. B. 2010.
-Repetitive Transcranial Magnetic Stimulation in Depression: Protocols, Mechanisms, and New Developments.
+Spronk, Arns & Fitzgerald (2010). repetitive Transcranial Magnetic Stimulation in Depression: Protocols, Mechanisms and New Developments.
 Neurofeedback and Neuromodulation Techniques and Applications (2011): 257.

-The following reference provides further details of the clinical effects of the rTMS approach that is employed within the neuroCare Group, using rTMS combined with psychotherapy.
-In Table 1 of this manuscript the efficacy can be found with a response rate of 78%.
-Furthermore, this manuscript also highlights some of the EEG predictors that are currently being further investigated, replicated and extended which can thereby facilitate the prediction of treatment outcomes of rTMS using baseline brain imaging data.
+This manuscript highlights some of the EEG predictors that are currently being further investigated, replicated and extended which can thereby facilitate the prediction of treatment outcomes of rTMS using baseline brain imaging data.

 The following reference provides results from a large multicentre study, to illustrate the potential of using EEG to predict treatment outcomes, which will become one of the major innovations in psychiatry in the years to come.

-Below you will find further external references and pivotal trials which provide further evidence on the efficacy of rTMS in the treatment of depression.
+The following (external) references give further evidence on the efficacy of rTMS in the treatment of Depression & OCD

 An independent NIMH funded replication of the above multi-centre trial demonstrating efficacy of rTMS in the treatment of depression.

-The following publications are two meta-analysis demonstrating efficacy of high-frequency (Schutter 2009) and low-frequency (Schutter 2010) rTMS in the treatment of depression.
+A meta-analysis demonstrating efficacy of high-frequency rTMS in the treatment of depression.

 This publications presents the follow-up results from the above trial, demonstrating favourable long-term effects of rTMS over a 12 month time period.